Design-Computing/Design-Computing.github.io/md/week10.md

         filtered_points.append(p)
 ```

-So now you'll get some help from the docstring output.
+Now you'll get some help from the docstring output.
 You can hover over it, or you can put it into a panel.

-# Maintainability
+## Maintainability

 Something to remember is that your python inside grasshopper isn't under source control.
 You _can_ get it _out_ of Grasshopper and keep it in a `.py` file on your computer (or network) somewhere.
 That feels a bit safer and more maintainable.